- Education & Trainings

 - Support Imagine

-Mary Robinson, MA, CT, is the Founder and Executive Director of Imagine, A Center for Coping with Loss in Westfield, NJ and the Founder and former Executive Director of Good Grief located in Morristown, NJ.
+Mary Robinson, MA, CT, is the Founder and former Executive Director of Imagine, A Center for Coping with Loss in Westfield, NJ and the Founder and former Executive Director of Good Grief located in Morristown, NJ.

 Working and volunteering in the field of grief support since 1997, Ms. Robinson’s commitment is to ensure grieving children’s resiliency, emotional health, and well-being, and to create communities where children coping with loss get the love and support they need to thrive and live up to their unique potential.

 Mary has a BA in English, a Master’s Degree in Applied Psychoanalysis, and holds a Certificate in Thanatology, the study of death and dying, and a Certificate in Computer Technology from Chubb Institute.
 She is a member of the Association of Death Education and Counseling, the National Alliance for Grieving Children and is Chair of the Board for the Academy of Clinical and Applied Psychoanalysis.

 Good Grief and Imagine grew out of Mary’s own personal experience of loss as a child and her commitment to make sure no child grieves alone.
 When not at Imagine, Mary can usually be found hiking, cooking, reading or sleeping.

 Connie, LCSW, has been the Clinical Training Director of Imagine since Imagine was founded in 2011, coordinating nights of support, providing trainings for Imagine facilitators and offering trainings on grief and loss in schools, workplaces and community organizations.

 She is a licensed clinical social worker who is an experienced teacher, therapist and school counselor with more than thirty years of experience working with children, youth and their families.